WANGXinyiLinda/planning_tokens/README.md

 * `--model_max_length`: We set this to 512 for `gsm8k` and 1024 for `math` and `aqua`.

+* `--num_test`: The maximum number of testing examples to be evaluated at the end of each epoch.
+We set this to 1000.

 ### Evaluation

 In the paper, we report the epoch producing the highest eval accuracy.
 The accuracy evaluation has been built in the training loop, and can be checked in the `trainer_state.json` file saved in the checkpoints as `eval_acc`.